Garden Room Permitted Development in England

 Source: Planning Portal

-*The term "original house" means the house as it was first built or as it stood on 1 July 1948 (if it was built before that date).
-Although you may not have built an extension to the house, a previous owner may have done so.
+The term "original house" refers to the house as it was originally built, or as it stood on 1 July 1948 (if built before that date).
+Even if you haven’t extended the house, a previous owner may have.

 Source: Planning Portal

-If you live in a National Park, the Broads, Areas of Outstanding Natural Beauty, World Heritage Sites or a Listed Building, you will need to apply for planning permission to build a garden room.
+If your home is a Listed Building, you will need to apply for planning permission to build a garden room.

-If you live in a flat or maisonette
+If you live in a Flat or Maisonette

 Apply for a Lawful Development Certificate

-It is a good idea to apply for a Lawful Development Certificate when building a garden room under the Permitted Development rules.
-This certificate confirms that the work conforms with current regulations.
+It’s a good idea to apply for a Lawful Development Certificate when building a garden room under Permitted Development.
+This certificate verifies that the work complies with current regulations.